Family short break ideas in the UK

 There are numerous places to stay in the Cotswolds for a family getaway, although choosing a central location such as Bruern Cottages near Stow on the Wold will allow you to get to both the north and south of the region in less than an hour.

-The Forest of Dean, Gloucestershire
+The Forest of Dean with kids, Gloucestershire

 We took our children to the Forest of Dean for a short family break several years ago and we’re all dying to return.
 There is a great selection of things to do in the Forest of Dean with kids aside from the obvious woodland walks.
 Highlights include exploring the tunnels of Clearwell Caves, taking a train ride at Perrygrove Railway and enjoying a slap up meal at the Saracen’s Head pub on the River Wye.